 The Ministry of Social Development has opened a shelter for domestic violence survivors, however, it is reported by local press to be limited to Omani women and girls, and expatriate women married to Omani nationals.

-Rape is criminalized under article 218 of the Penal Code relating to “indecent assault,” but it is restricted to rape of an unmarried female.
-It excludes rape of married women, regardless of whether the perpetrator is their husband (marital rape) or not.
+Rape is criminalized under article 218 of the Penal Code relating to “indecent assault,” but it excludes marital rape.

 Furthermore, non-penetrative forms of sexual assault and sexual harassment are not criminalized in the penal code.